Fear chokes out freedom.

 God’s children are His most prized possessions.
 My youth pastor, Matt Hart, said the enemy attacks us, God’s children, because that’s the only way he can touch God.
 The devil knows it breaks God’s heart when humans don’t accept God’s gift of salvation.

 2. Your calling does not just affect you

 Your calling will impact millions of lives and stir revival among the nations.
 Pastor Ben Prescott reminded me of this at the Forward Conference.

 3. The Power Source within you reminds the enemy of his destiny

 God is taking back His people who were once lost.
 The enemy’s kingdom is temporary and forever shaken.
 When you lie down in peace and rise with joy, the devil knows God is on the move through you.

-“That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.” -Philippians 2:10-11
+Philippians 2:10-11 should bring so much comfort to those of us who belong to God.
+It exclaims, “so that at the name of Jesus every knee will bow—in heaven and on earth and under the earth—and every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.”

 God broke each chain that once held me captive.
 The enemy has no power over my life.
 God’s peace flows from my mind to my feet.